Princes Park (stadium): Women's football and further upgrades

 Players contest the first Ball-Up at the inaugural AFLW match in February 2017.

+North Melbourne fans and players celebrate on the Princes Park field following the club's win in the 2025 AFLW Grand Final.

 The inaugural match of the AFL Women's competition was held at the ground in February 2017.
 The game, featuring Carlton and Collingwood, attracted a capacity crowd of 24,568.
 The venue hosted the 2018 AFL Women's Grand Final, which saw the Western Bulldogs defeat Brisbane 27 to 21 in front of a crowd of 7,083.
 The success of the AFL Women's competition resulted in both state and federal governments allocating funding towards enhancement of the stadium's facilities, to enable it to become the home of women's football in Victoria.

 The Victorian government committed $20 million in April 2018 to cater for the growth of women's football, which was followed the next year by $15 million from the federal government.
 The joint funding allows the venue to host a high performance women's training facility, with an upgraded oval, women's coaching education hub, sports injury prevention and research centre and allied health centre.
 Construction of the upgrades commenced in January 2021.

 The training and administration building was refurbished, the Pratt Stand was demolished to make way for a match-day pavilion containing changing-rooms, high-performance areas, an indoor training field measuring 25m x 50m, broadcast-quality lighting, expanded retail facilities, a new café and function and events centre.
 The bulk of the redevelopment was completed in August 2022, with the match-day pavilion housing additional changerooms and function centre and event space completed the following month.
 The 2023 AFL Women's Grand Final was held at Ikon Park on 3 December 2023, which saw Brisbane defeat North Melbourne in front of a crowd of 12,616.